MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsAppSetupPolicy.md

 ```

 ### -Identity
-Name of App setup policy.
-If empty, all Identities will be used by default.
+Name of app setup policy.
+If empty, all identities will be used by default.

 ```yaml
 Type: XdsIdentity